 MEMORY CARE/ALZHEIMERS at Diamond Willow

-When I started as a nursing assistant in the 1980’s the standard of practice was to tie everyone in their wheelchair and vest restraint everyone while in bed.
-Granted we likely has fewer falls, but I can still hear everyone yelling “help me” down the halls.
+When I started as a nursing assistant in the 1980’s the standard of practice was to tie everyone in their wheelchair and vest restraint, everyone, while in bed.
+Granted we likely have fewer falls, but I can still hear everyone yelling “help me” down the halls.

 Over the years I have cared for many with memory loss, dementia and Alzheimer’s.
 What I have learned in the approach has to be unique, no one person responds the same way.
 Therefore, we must be flexible and re-approach, willing to change up the plan for the day.
 (For example, someone may be scheduled to shower, but they refuse as they are tired or didn’t want to, so we reschedule.)
 Sometimes a resident is agitated and will only respond to certain caregivers.
 Sometimes a caregiver reminds them of someone they liked or disliked from years ago.
 So we adjust our routines for care to make them comfortable.